shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 building methods that had been used in India since generations but had lost its appeal because of western culture influences.

-Which is not surprising in India where a foreigner is given more respect and valued more than an Indian in his own land for the same ideas.
+Which is not surprising in India, where a foreigner is given more respect and value more than an Indian in his own land for the same ideas.
 It's no wonder then that a western had to start preaching about the values of natural buildings for people to start paying attention.
-Of course she could explain the benefits in English, combine them with modern architecture principles and Vastu Shastra - the ancient science of architecture from Hindu Mythology.
+Of course she could explain the benefits in English, combine them with modern architecture principles and Vastu Shastra - the ancient science of architecture from Hindu Vedic Texts.

 Imagine an amateur self-taught Indian telling you to build your house with mud and the superstitious science of Vastu, such blasphemy!